jittania/reference-sheets/git.md

             - This method encourages reviewing code changes
     3. Create a commit and a commit message from the changes in staging with `git commit -m ""`
     4. Review the commit with `git show`, then exit that view and get back to command line with `q`
-7. Create at least one commit.
-Continue to write code and make commits.
-        - Commits are always made against your local Git repository, so you don’t have to worry about the commit being perfect or ready to share with others.
-8. Fetch and merge any new commits from `origin` with `git pull`
+5. Go back to the master branch and fetch and merge any new commits with `git pull`
-    - If pulling from a particular branch other than `main`, use `git pull origin <branch pulling FROM>`
+    - Note: If pulling from a particular branch other than `main`, use `git pull origin <branch pulling FROM>`
-9. Review the code; check that the tests still pass, and the code still runs
-    - If the code is broken, restart this process and make commits that will fix the problem
+   1. If there are changes, need to switch back to your feature branch and run `git merge master`
-10. Send all of your commits to `origin` with `git push`, or for more specificity, use:
-    -  `git push origin BRANCH-NAME`
+6. Send all of your commits to `origin` with `git push`, or for more specificity, use `git push origin BRANCH-NAME`
-    -  or, if pushing from one branch to another (usually `main`), `git push <repo name> <from this branch>:<to this branch>`
+    -  Note: If pushing from one branch to another (usually `main`), `git push <repo name> <from this branch>:<to this branch>`
-11. Review your work with `git status` and `git log`
+7. Review your work with `git status` and `git log`

 ---